MattMcAdams/new-tab/README.md

 The bottom section will create sections for every child folder in the one named "Library" and can be used to list bookmarks under a given topic or group.
 For example, you may want to create a section for a reading list and another for inspiration.
 The titles for each section is copied directly from the name of the bookmark folder the section is generated from.

 > **NOTE** that the "Library" folder requires sub folders to display links in that area.
 Also note that the folders "NTP Links" and "Library" are REQUIRED for the extension to work.
-I'll consider adding error handling in the future to make the extension a little more resiliant.
+I'll consider adding error handling in the future to make the extension a little more resilient.

 ## Disclaimer